Skip to main content

 This:

-• Falls back to "Free delivery on all orders" if nothing is set
+• Falls back to rendering "Free delivery on all orders" if nothing is set in the variables pane

-• Groups the param under a "Content" category for tidy editing
+• Groups the param under a "Content" category in the variables pane for tidy editing

 CSS: Styling with Editable Params